NeatU CSS Framework

 You can also combine the classes to get try different looks for alerts.

-<div class="n-alert n-border tc-ruby"><p>Hey, this is red alert with border.</p></div>
+<div class="n-alert n-border tc-red"><p>Hey, this is red alert with border.</p></div>

-<div class="n-alert n-border-x2 tc-brown"><p>Hey, this is brown colored alert with a more prominent border.</p></div>
+<div class="n-alert n-border-x2 tc-orange"><p>Hey, this is brown colored alert with a more prominent border.</p></div>

 <div class="n-alert n-outline-x2 tc-dark-cyan"><p>Hey, alert only has an outline.</p></div>